-High frequency trading first shot to infamy in May, 2010 when on one fine day, the Dow Jones Industrial Average (DJIA) plummeted southward and before anybody could get a drift, roughly $1 trillion in market capitalization were evaporated from the markets.
+High-frequency trading first shot to infamy in May 2010.
+On one fine day, the Dow Jones Industrial Average (DJIA) plummeted southward.
+Before anybody could get a drift, roughly $1 trillion in market capitalization was evaporated from the markets.
 Just as shocking the nosedive was, the recovery was even more bamboozling.
 Much to the shock of outsiders, the DJIA bounced back to its normal only after 20 minutes of wreaking mayhem.
-While what had precisely caused the tumble remains unclear to this day, the aftermath of the event, for the first time, turned the spotlight on the role of algorithms-driven stock trading.
+While what had precisely caused the tumble remains unclear to this day, the aftermath of the event, for the first time, turned the spotlight on the role of algorithm-driven stock trading.

-Lewis yet again demonstrates his knack for explaining technical matter with lucidity and unrivaled intelligence.
+Lewis yet again demonstrates his knack for explaining technical matter with lucidity and unrivalled intelligence.
 For the starters, HFT is a platform where without any human intervention, algorithms embedded in the computer systems do the trading.
 HFTs rely on complex algorithms to buy and sell shares in milliseconds.
-Mainly, these firms make money from practices such as arbitration – buying and selling millions of times in a single day on different exchanges, thus, making large cumulative profits towards the end of the day.
+Mainly, these firms make money from practices such as arbitration.

 Brad Katsuyama, the brains behind America’s newest stock exchange IEX, quarterbacks this against-all-odds story.
 A financial services executive with the Royal Bank of Canada (RBC), Brad found purpose in exposing financial fraudulence.
 Notwithstanding the uneventful encounters with computerized trading in his early days as the Head of Global Electronic Sales at RBC, Brad Katsuyama became the unlikely sachem of a group of non-conformists who ran the gauntlet on the American financial system.

-Stock exchanges, not frequently a target of public outburst, come in for heavy criticism from Lewis for purportedly rigging the markets.
-Lewis alleges that HFT firms pay huge commissions to stock exchanges for getting preferential access to buy and sell orders before the information goes public.
-If that does not shake you up, consider this: US stock exchanges flout all the transparency norms by renting out their space to the HFTs for faster access.
-Wall streeters call this arrangement Co-location.
-What this eventually does is, it allows the high frequency traders to front-run orders from one market to another.
+Stock exchanges, not frequently a target of the public outburst, come in for heavy criticism from Lewis for purportedly rigging the markets.
+Lewis alleges that HFT firms pay huge commissions to stock exchanges for getting preferential access to buy and sell orders.
+All this before the information goes public.
+If that does not shake you up, consider this.
+The US stock exchanges flout all the transparency norms by renting out their space to the HFTs for faster access.
+Wall Streeters call this arrangement Co-location.
+What this eventually does is, it allows the high-frequency traders to front-run orders from one market to another.